 Vedauwoo rocks offer easy access to some of the best wide crack climbing in the world.
 There are also crimpy face climbs, abundant boulder problems, and bomb-proof anchors for setting up top ropes.
 The sharp, coarse-grained rock inspires tape and durable clothing in all but the most masochistic of climbers.

-The best climbers in the world flock here to test their skills, and their aerial antics, and grunting provide entertainment for the casual spectator.
+The best climbers in the world flock here to test their skills.
 Despite hosting some of the most difficult wide crack climbing in the world, this area offers great granite routes for every level of climber.

 Rip Chords 5.6